civicteam/uca/README.md

-# Identity.com User Collectable Attributes
+# Civic User Collectable Attributes

 *Warning:* this still is a working in progress and is not ready for usage yet.
 Please feel free to explore the code but don't integrate yet.
 We expect API changes before the 1st release.